 Paper Wasps in Knoxville TN

-With more than 22 species around the nation, paper wasps are one of the most commonly encountered wasps in residential areas here in Tennessee.
-They are commonly mistaken for yellowjackets, but tend to be more mahogany/brown in color with less yellow markings.
+There are over 22 species of paper wasps in the U.S., and most of them are a brownish color with yellow markings.
 Often confused with yellowjackets, paper wasps are sometimes referred to as umbrella wasps, and are most easily identified by their nests.
 Paper wasp nests often look like an upside-down paper cone and typically hang from a horizontal surface in a shaded, protected location.
-Like other types of wasps, paper wasps feed on spiders and other kinds of insects.
+Like other types of wasps, paper wasps feed on insects, spiders, and the like.

 Need help with Paper Wasp control?